 10. Build your time-sensitive action plan

-Each action within the plan has a delivery date—the date when the responsible person will complete the step.
+Each action within the plan has an agreed delivery date.

 This article suggested a 10 step process to catch and solve business problems quicker.
 The first seven steps offered the opportunity for teamwork.
 However, we live in the real world, and to get the job done we need set responsibility, targets and goals.
 So from step 8 to 10 offered accountability, effectiveness and agreed timings.
 Timings to make sure you solve your problems.